2KAbhishek/AZ-900/Notes/Overview-Core-Azure-Architectural-Components.md

+# Azure Architectural Components

 ## Regions

 The global map is divided into 60+ regions, these are physical locations in which the servers exist.
 Not all regions are available to everyone, some of them have restrictions on them.

-> e.g - China regions are not available to everyone.
+> e.g - China and Germany regions are not available to everyone.
+Some government regions are also hidden.

 ## Region Pairs